 The Haunted Generation is also a regular column in Fortean Times magazine, rounding up new releases and forthcoming events.
-From Issue 435, dated September 2023…
+From Issue 456, dated April 2025…

 THE HAUNTED GENERATION